Skip to main content

 Joint Statement on Racial Injustice

 Rooted in the Catholic, Jesuit intellectual tradition, the department is committed to interdisciplinary research, collaborative programming, and innovative pedagogies that reflect the best research on student learning.
 The department houses experts in religion across the globe, with a special focus on Catholic and other Christian traditions.
-Our faculty are trained in a range of disciplinary methods, emphasizing philological, historical, literary, ethnographic, philosophical, and digital approaches.
+Our faculty members are trained in a range of disciplinary methods, emphasizing philological, historical, literary, ethnographic, philosophical, and digital approaches.
 We examine theology and religion in all its diversity and wrestle with today’s living issues in dialogue with our complex histories.

-Together we aim to transform lives — our own, our students’, and those we encounter within and beyond the university.
+Together, we aim to transform lives — our own, our students’, and those we encounter within and beyond the university.

 Theology Degrees at SLU

-M.A.R.E/M.T.S Brochure
+M.A.R.E/M.T.S Brochure (PDF)

 The Graduate Experience in Theology